juce-framework/JUCE/examples/CMake/readme.md

 ```
 juce_add_binary_data(<name>
+    [HEADER_NAME ...]
     [NAMESPACE ...]
     SOURCES ...)
 ```

 Create a static library that embeds the contents of the files passed as arguments to this function.
 Adds a library target called `<name>` which can be linked into other targets using `target_link_libraries`.

+The `HEADER_NAME` argument is optional.
+If provided, the generated header will be given the requested name, otherwise the generated header will be named "BinaryData.h".
+In completely new projects, you should provide a unique name here, so that projects containing more than one binary data target are able to include the binary data headers without ambiguity.

-The `NAMESPACE` argument is optional.
+The `NAMESPACE` argument is also optional.
 If not provided, the generated files will use the default namespace `BinaryData`.
 Each of the files located at the paths following `SOURCES` will be encoded and embedded in the resulting static library.
 This library can be linked as normal using `target_link_libraries(<otherTarget> PRIVATE <name>)`, and the header can be included using `#include <BinaryData.h>`.

 ### `juce_add_bundle_resources_directory`